haskell-suite/haskell-names/README.md

 1. Install haskell-src-exts from [our git repository][hse]
 2. Install Cabal and cabal-install from [our git repository][cabal]
-3. `cabal install haskell-names gen-iface`
+3. `cabal install haskell-names hs-gen-iface`

 If you're building a development version, then you might also need to install development versions of [haskell-packages][hp] and [hse-cpp][].